Milwaukee fans are crazy for Hank the Dog

 The stray pup wandered into the Milwaukee Brewers' baseball spring training facility in Arizona last year.
-Later adopted by a team executive, the fluffy white pooch remains a top fan favorite.
+The dog later was adopted by a team executive.
+Now the fluffy white pooch has become a fan favorite.

-Now a kiosk of Hank-related items has been erected on the field level concourse at their home field at Miller Park.
-It features a variety of items for sale, including Hank t-shirts, plush toys and dog leashes.
+A kiosk of Hank-related items has been erected on the field level concourse at Miller Park.
+That's where the Brewers play their home games.
+The kiosk features a variety of items for sale.
+They include Hank t-shirts, plush toys and dog leashes.

 A locked display case features an array of expensive collectibles for the most dedicated Hank fans.
-A Hank-worn All-Star game jersey, made especially for him, can be purchased for a whopping $1,200.
+There is even a Hank-worn All-Star game jersey that was made especially for him.
+It can be purchased for a whopping $1,200.

 The Wisconsin Humane Society receives 20 percent of revenue from the sale of Hank merchandise.
 To date, more than $200,000 has been raised the team said.

 The dog's bowl, with food residue still visible, has a $100 price tag.
 A bed on which Hank once slept can be had for $250.

 Want a framed picture of Brewers catcher Jonathan Lucroy with the precious pup?
 It includes swatches of jerseys worn by each.
 Shell out $175 and take it home.

 "This is just a function of the demand for Hank merchandise," Brewers chief operating officer Rick Schlesinger said.

 Hank again will be honored with a bobblehead doll.
 It will be adorned in pink.
 The doll will be given to fans that attend a Mother's Day game.